2nil-web/webapp/README.md

 <p align="center"><img src="tutorial/second_app-dialog.png"><br/>Native msgbox with your app</p>

-Also notice that in the way this app has been created, it may also run correctly under a web browser.
+Also notice that the way this app is created, allows it to correctly run under a web browser.
 See the below examples:

 <p align="center"><img src="tutorial/second_app-chrome.png"><br/>Second app under Chrome</p>
 <p align="center"><img src="tutorial/second_app-firefox.png"><br/>Second app under Firefox</p>

-But it would not always be the case, notably when using the webapp "local objects", like app, fs, gui which are not part of any web browser.
+But this may not always be the case, especially when using the webapp "local objects" methods and properties which have no counterpart in a web browser environment.

 #### Options and API